dart-lang/language/accepted/future-releases/spread-collections/feature-specification.md

 *   If a spread element in a map literal has static type `Map<K, V>` for some `K` and `V`, then the upwards inference key type is `K` and the value type is `V`.

+*   If a spread element in a map literal has static type `dynamic`, then the upwards inference key and value types are `dynamic`.

 ## Dynamic Semantics